google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Custom block definitions

 Create a new file in the `src/blocks/` directory called `json.js`.
-This will hold our custom JSON-related blocks.
+This will hold the custom JSON-related blocks.
 Add the following code:

 ```js
 import * as Blockly from 'blockly';